God and Consciousness in

 We are pleased to announce that the Call for Papers for our post-event publications is now open.
 There will be two publications:

-1. A philosophy journal special issue on God and Consciousness in Indian Traditions: Analytic Perspectives, guest-edited by Benedikt Göcke and Medhanada Swami, and
+A special issue of Religious Studies on God and Consciousness in Indian Traditions: Analytic Perspectives, guest-edited by Benedikt Göcke and Medhanada Swami, and

 Papers addressing issues of consciousness will be considered for publication in (1), while papers focusing exclusively on concepts of God will be considered for publication in (2).
 All submissions will undergo a double-blind peer review process.
-Please submit a PDF version of your paper to god.and.consciousness@gmail.com by June 2025.
+Please submit a PDF version of your paper to god.and.consciousness@gmail.com by November 03, 2025.
 Early submissions will be considered.
 Papers should be anonymized and should not exceed 10,000 words.
-Notification of acceptance will be sent by December 2025.

 Plenary Talks